 This issue alone can lead to so many problems with integration later down the road.
 Had the acquiring company evaluated the target’s existing software, they would have had grounds to negotiate a better purchase price because of the significant investments that can be required when the target doesn’t have an adequate software solution in place.

-It could be everything from Customer Relationship Management (CRM) where customer data is spread out among sales personnel’s phones and devices and needs to be aggregated into one accessible and analyzable repository.
+It could mean implementing a Customer Relationship Management (CRM) solution such as Salesforce when customer data is spread out among sales personnel’s phones and devices and needs to be aggregated into one accessible and analyzable repository.
 It could also be Order Management Systems are messy, and pricing is not well understood, and contracts are difficult to find.

 What Are You Acquiring?
 Is the Value Housed Digitally and Objectively, or in People Who Might Leave?